Wikipedia: Launch and growth

 Wikipedia gained early contributors from Nupedia, Slashdot postings, and web search engine indexing.
 Language editions were created beginning in March 2001, with a total of 161 in use by the end of 2004.
 Nupedia and Wikipedia coexisted until the former's servers were taken down permanently in 2003, and its text was incorporated into Wikipedia.
 The English Wikipedia passed the mark of 2 million articles on September 9, 2007, making it the largest encyclopedia ever assembled, surpassing the Yongle Encyclopedia made in China during the Ming dynasty in 1408, which had held the record for almost 600 years.

-Citing fears of commercial advertising and lack of control, users of the Spanish Wikipedia forked from Wikipedia to create Enciclopedia Libre in February 2002.
-Wales then announced that Wikipedia would not display advertisements, and changed Wikipedia's domain from wikipedia.com to wikipedia.org.
+Due to fears of commercial advertising and lack of control, users of the Spanish Wikipedia forked from Wikipedia to create Enciclopedia Libre in February 2002.
+Wales then announced that Wikipedia would not display advertisements and changed Wikipedia's domain from wikipedia.com to wikipedia.org.

-After an early period of exponential growth, the growth rate of the English Wikipedia in terms of the numbers of new articles and of editors, appears to have peaked around early 2007.
+After an early period of exponential growth, the growth rate of the English Wikipedia in terms of the numbers of new articles and of editors appears to have peaked around early 2007.
 The edition reached 3 million articles in August 2009.
 Around 1,800 articles were added daily to the encyclopedia in 2006; by 2013 that average was roughly 800.
 A team at the Palo Alto Research Center attributed this slowing of growth to "increased coordination and overhead costs, exclusion of newcomers, and resistance to new edits".
 Others suggested that the growth flattened naturally because articles that could be called "low-hanging fruit"—topics that clearly merit an article—had already been created and built up extensively.

 In November 2009, a researcher at the Rey Juan Carlos University in Madrid, Spain, found that the English Wikipedia had lost 49,000 editors during the first three months of 2009; in comparison, it lost only 4,900 editors during the same period in 2008.
 The Wall Street Journal cited the array of rules applied to editing and disputes related to such content among the reasons for this trend.
 Wales disputed these claims in 2009, denying the decline and questioning the study's methodology.
 Two years later, in 2011, he acknowledged a slight decline, noting a decrease from "a little more than 36,000 writers" in June 2010 to 35,800 in June 2011.
 In the same interview, he also claimed the number of editors was "stable and sustainable".
 A 2013 MIT Technology Review article, "The Decline of Wikipedia", questioned this claim, reporting that since 2007 Wikipedia had lost a third of its volunteer editors, and suggesting that those remaining had focused increasingly on minutiae.
 In July 2012, The Atlantic reported that the number of administrators was also in decline.
 In November 2013, New York magazine stated, "Wikipedia, the sixth-most-used website, is facing an internal crisis."
 The number of active English Wikipedia editors has since remained steady after a long period of decline.